jasonleinart/blog-site/start-here.md

 **⛺ [Field Notes](/tag-field-notes/)** - I analyze research papers, industry trends, and emerging patterns.
 Think of these as intelligence reports from the AI frontier.

-**[Build Logs](/tag-build-logs/)** - Technical documentation of projects I'm building.
+**🔧 [Build Logs](/tag-build-logs/)** - Technical documentation of projects I'm building.
 These show AI integration in practice, not just theory.

-**[Mental Models](/tag-mental-models/)** - Strategic frameworks and big-picture thinking.
+**🧠 [Mental Models](/tag-mental-models/)** - Strategic frameworks and big-picture thinking.
 These help you understand not just what to build, but why and how.

 ### Recommended Reading Path